-Malassezia pachydermatisis a common yeast which is a normal part of the flora (microenvironment) of the superficial layers on both human and animal skin.
+Malassezia pachydermatis is a common yeast which is a normal part of the flora (microenvironment) of the superficial layers of both human and animal skin.

 The organism usually lives on the skin, ear canals, oral cavity and body orifices (vagina and anus) in low numbers where it usually causes no harm.
-In some cases a proliferation occurs and causes disease.
-There are several types of Malassezia yeast, but disease in cats is usually caused by Malassezia pachydermatis, of which there are several sub-strains.
+In some cases, a proliferation occurs and causes disease.
+There are several types of Malassezia yeast, Malassezia pachydermatis is the most common form to affect cats.
 The yeast metabolises fats on the surface of the skin (lipophilic).

 There are a number of contributing factors to this, essentially when normal immunological or physical mechanisms break down, yeast overgrowth can occur.
 As well as barriers keeping the yeast in check, environmental conditions may play a role.
 Most yeasts and funguses thrive in moist, humid conditions.

-Immunosuppression – There are a number of reasons your cat’s immune system may be suppressed including feline immunodeficiency virus, feline leukemia and certain cancers.
-When the immune system isn’t working as it should, normal bacteria and yeasts which are usually kept in check can over grow, causing disease.
+- Immunosuppression – There are a number of reasons your cat’s immune system may be suppressed including feline immunodeficiency virus, feline leukemia and certain cancers.

-Long term antibiotic use – These can affect the normal bacterial which are also a part of the microenvironment, giving the Malassezia a chance to proliferate.
+- Long-term antibiotic use – These can affect the normal bacterial which is also a part of the microenvironment, giving the Malassezia a chance to proliferate.

-Seborrhea – A skin disorder caused by an over-production of sebum, an oily substance which lubricate and protect the skin.
+- Seborrhea – A skin disorder caused by an over-production of sebum, an oily substance which lubricates and protect the skin.
 Excess sebum can create an ideal environment for Malassezia to grow.

-Certain tumours including thyomas (a tumour originating from the epithilial cells of the thymus), pancreatic or liver carcinoma.
+- Certain tumours including thyomas (a tumour originating from the epithelial cells of the thymus), pancreatic or liver carcinoma.

 Commonly affected areas include the face and facial skin folds, chin, neck, ear canals (Malassezia otitis media), outer ear (Malassezia otitis externa), armpits, between the toes and claw folds.
-Lesions may be localised or generalised (covering a large area of the body).
-Symptoms include:
+Lesions may be confined to one small spot or cover a large area of the body.

 As well as symptoms of Malassezia, your cat may also have additional symptoms relating to the underlying disease which has caused Malassezia.